Th3Key/Python/README.md

 _<sub>In Python everything is an object, and every object has a type.<sub>_

-_The syntax of Python distinguishes it from many other languages. **Indentation** is used to define the structure of code, replacing the braces or keywords that are common elsewhere.
-The result is source code that is clean, uniform, and immediately comprehensible._\
 _Another defining aspect of Python is its **dynamic typing system**.
 Variables do not need to be declared with explicit types; the type is inferred automatically at runtime.
-At the same time, Python maintains strong rules for type behavior, ensuring that values behave predictably even in the absence of explicit declarations._\
+At the same time, Python maintains strong rules for type behavior, ensuring that values behave predictably even in the absence of explicit declarations._
-_It is also **case-sensitive**, meaning that identifiers with different letter cases are treated as distinct names (**keywords** are fixed in lowercase)._

 _The language does not confine developers to a single paradigm. **Procedural programming**, **Object-Oriented design**, and **Functional constructs** can coexist within the same project.
 This versatility allows Python to adapt to a wide variety of domains, from small scripts that automate routine tasks to large systems that require complex architectures._

+_Python is also **platform-independent**, working consistently across Windows, macOS, and Linux environments.
+This portability simplifies deployment and collaboration, ensuring that code developed in one context can easily be executed in another.
+The **open-source** nature of the language has cultivated an exceptionally large and active community, which contributes documentation, tutorials, and improvements to the ecosystem._

 _A significant advantage of Python lies in its comprehensive **standard library**.
 Modules for mathematics, file manipulation, networking, and system interaction are included with every installation.
 Beyond this foundation, the **Python Package index** provides access to thousands of external libraries, extending the language into specialized fields._

-_Python is also **platform-independent**, working consistently across Windows, macOS, and Linux environments.
-This portability simplifies deployment and collaboration, ensuring that code developed in one context can easily be executed in another.
-The **open-source** nature of the language has cultivated an exceptionally large and active community, which contributes documentation, tutorials, and improvements to the ecosystem._
+## _Syntax Information_

+_The syntax of Python distinguishes it from many other languages. **Indentation** is used to define the structure of code, replacing the braces or keywords that are common elsewhere.
+The result is source code that is clean, uniform, and immediately comprehensible._\

+_It is also **case-sensitive**, meaning that identifiers with different letter cases are treated as distinct names (**keywords** are fixed in lowercase)._

+_In Python, comments allow programmers to include explanatory notes that are ignored during execution.
+We can insert two types of comments into the code :_

+* _```single-line comment``` : begins with the characters ```#```_
+* _```multi-line comment``` : starts and ends with the sequence ```"""``` or ```'''```

 ## _Variables and Data Types_